 For this update, load reductions have not been re-evaluated.
-Refer to Chapter 3 of the 2019 Upper Ocklawaha BMAP Amendment for the methodologies used to calculate and apportion the load reductions for the Upper Ocklawaha River Basin.
+The total loading reduction assigned to each jurisdiction is the sum of reductions for developed land uses and septic systems/groundwater seepage.
+Table 3 summarizes the allocated total reductions assigned to each jurisdiction for priority waterbodies.
+Table 4 summarizes the allocated total reductions assigned to local jurisdictions for Lake Denham, Marshall Lake, and Lake Roberts.
+Refer to Chapter 3 of the 2019 Upper Ocklawaha BMAP Amendment for more information on the methodologies used to calculate and apportion the load reductions for the Upper Ocklawaha River Basin.